michaelzhiluo/starburst/README.md

 ## Plotting Real-World Experiments

-Similar to our simulator, we have precomputed sweep logs in our storage bucket `gs://starburst_bucket/sweep_logs`.
-To use our data, download the sweep logs into the Starburst repository:
+Similar to our simulator, we also have precomputed sweep logs in our storage bucket `gs://starburst_bucket/sweep_logs`.
+However, sweep logs can still be generated in the above section.
+If the user wants to try out our data, download the sweep logs into the Starburst repository:

 ```
 # Will download the our sweep logs to Starburst.